pabloariasal/pabloariasal.github.io/_posts/2018-02-19-its-time-to-do-cmake-right.md

 ## Good boys export their targets

-The imported target `RapidJSON::RapidJSON` could not be found, because `RapidJSON.config` did not create it.
+The imported target `RapidJSON::RapidJSON` could not be found, because `RapidJSONConfig.cmake` did not create it.
 Let's inspect what rapidjson does in the config installed on my arch linux system:

 ~~~cmake
 get_filename_component(RAPIDJSON_CMAKE_DIR "${CMAKE_CURRENT_LIST_FILE}" PATH)